vlukjanenko/immortalwrt_x96q_tv_box/README.md

 ## 🤝 Support & Acknowledgments
 - Based on the [ImmortalWrt Project](https://github.com/immortalwrt/immortalwrt).
 - Kernel & Bootloader: Patched with Armbian patches from [sicXnull/armbian-build](https://github.com/sicXnull/armbian-build)
+- This project and documentation were developed with the help of Google Search and AI.

 ---
 Developed by [vlukjanenko].